PUBREL/Introductions/README.md

 # Editing README file
 ## Meta-description

 Totodingi introduced the class on how to edit README files.
-These included, header creation, listing, image and [link] ( insertions and add emojis :smile:,
+These included, header creation, listing, image and [link] ( insertions and add emojis :smile:
+____